December 9

 A Convert to the Faith

-Prior to his conversion to the Catholic faith, little is known about the life of Juan Diego.
-However, tradition, archaeological and iconographical sources, with “El Nican Mopohua” which is the oldest and most important indigenous document about the event of Guadalupe, give us some information about the life of the saint and the apparitions of the Virgin Mary.
+Prior to his conversion to the Catholic faith, little is known about Juan Diego’s life.
+However, tradition, archaeological, and iconographic sources, including “El Nican Mopohua,” which is the oldest and most important indigenous document about the event of Guadalupe, give us some information about the life of the saint and the apparitions of the Virgin Mary.

 The Lady’s Request

 On his way to attend Mass on December 9, 1531, he was stopped by the beautiful sight of a radiant woman who introduced herself, in his native tongue, as the “ever-perfect holy Mary, who has the honor to be the mother of the true God”.
-The Blessed Mother appeared to him on Tepeyac Hill, located at the outskirts of what is now Mexico City.
-She asked him to go to the Bishop and to plead in her name that a shrine be built at Tepeyac, with the promise to pour out her grace upon those who call upon her.
-Juan Diego adhered to the Lady’s request and went to the Bishop Juan de Zumarraga.
+The Blessed Mother appeared to him on Tepeyac Hill, located on the outskirts of what is now Mexico City.
+She asked him to go to the bishop and plead in her name that a shrine be built at Tepeyac, with the promise to pour out her grace upon those who call upon her.
+Juan Diego adhered to the lady’s request and went to Bishop Juan de Zumarraga.

-The Bishop, who did not believe Juan Diego’s story, asked for a sign to prove that what he had seen was true.
+The bishop, who did not believe Juan Diego’s story, asked for a sign to prove that what he had seen was true.
 On December 12, Juan Diego went back to Tepeyac.
 The Blessed Mother appeared to him and told him to climb the hill and to pick the flowers that he would find in bloom.
 He obeyed the Blessed Mother’s command.
-It was winter time, but he found roses flowering!
-He picked the flowers, gathered them and took them to Our Lady.
-She then carefully placed them in his mantle and told him to bring them to the Bishop as his requested “proof”.
-In the presence of the Bishop, he opened the mantle.
-The flowers fell on the ground and there remained impressed, instead of the flowers, an image of the Blessed Mother, the very apparition at Tepeyac.
+It was winter, but he found roses flowering!
+He picked the flowers, gathered them, and took them to Our Lady.
+She then carefully placed them on his mantle and told him to bring them to the bishop as his requested “proof”.
+In the presence of the bishop, he opened the mantle.
+The flowers fell on the ground, and there remained, instead of the flowers, an image of the Blessed Mother, the very apparition at Tepeyac.

-With the Bishop’s permission, Juan Diego lived as a hermit in a small hut near the chapel where the miraculous image was placed for veneration.
+With the bishop’s permission, Juan Diego lived as a hermit in a small hut near the chapel where the miraculous image was placed for veneration.
 He cared for that church and the pilgrims who came to pray to the Blessed Mother.
-After living a life dedicated to prayer, practice of virtue and love of God and neighbor, Juan Diego died in 1548.
+After living a life dedicated to prayer, the practice of virtue, and the love of God and neighbor, Juan Diego died in 1548.
 He was buried in the first chapel dedicated to the Virgin of Guadalupe.
-He was beatified on May 6, 1990 by Pope John Paul II at the Basilica of Santa Maria di Guadalupe in Mexico City.
+He was beatified on May 6, 1990, by Pope John Paul II at the Basilica of Santa Maria di Guadalupe in Mexico City.
 On July 31, 2002, he was canonized as a saint by Pope John Paul II.
 His feast day is December 9.

 Five Interesting Facts About St. Juan Diego

-2. From the age of three, St. Juan Diego was raised in the Aztec pagan religion, but always showed signs of having a mystical sense of life.
+- From the age of three, St. Juan Diego was raised in the Aztec pagan religion but always showed signs of having a mystical sense of life.

 Prayer to St. Juan Diego